-Eggs ...
-Store without washing in the original carton or use the Utility Bin that came with your refrigerator.
+Eggs . . .
+Store without washing in the original carton or use the egg nest in the door of your refrigerator.

-Milk...
-Wipe milk cartons.
+Milk...Wipe milk cartons.
 For best storage, place milk on interior shelf.

-Beverages...
-Wipe bottles and cans.
+Beverages...Wipe bottles and cans.
 Store on a door shelf or inside the refrigerator.

-Butter...Keep opened butter in covered dish or in the Butter Compartment.
+Butter...Keep opened butter in a covered dish or on the Butter Dish in the Butter Compartment.
 When storing an extra supply, wrap in freezer packaging and freeze.

-Cheese...Store in the original wrapping until you are ready to use it.
+Cheese...
+Store in the original wrapping until you are ready to use it.
 Once opened, re-wrap tightly in plastic wrap or aluminum foil.